kevinpruvost/VulkanTraining/README.md

 If a descriptor set data changes each draw call, a **Dynamic Uniform Buffer** would be more appropriate.
 If a descriptor set data changes each frame, a **Push Constant** may be better, **Push Constants** are also a lot easier to implement.

+## Depth Buffer

+Basically, depth is not handled natively with Vulkan.
+If an object is being drawn after another, even if it's farther than the other object, then we will see it first.

+So we have to handle it ourselves.
+We can use **Depth Buffers** for that.

+To use them, we need to store the Depth data into an image, as **Swapchains** don't handle depth images, we will need to create it manually.
+We'll have to designate a Device Memory for the actual image that will be bound to a VkImage, generating an Image View from it.
+Depth values are then calculated automatically by the Pipeline.

+The Depth Image will be an attachment for the render pass, just be aware that **Framebuffer and Render Pass attachments** line up.

+We'll also have to enable **depth testing and writing** on the Pipeline.

+**Depth Buffer** checks for the closest points to the camera to ensure objects drawings overlap correctly.